devegied/pxt-fingerprint-as608/README.md

 ```
 Searches for matching stored template to the generated characteristic
   - slot to compare to
-  - returns true if match found, false on error or no match
+  - returns stored template position if match found, negative integer on error or no match

 ```sig
 FingerprintAS608.fastSearch(FingerprintAS608.Slots.CharBuffer1)
 ```
 Performs high speed search for matching stored template to the generated characteristic
   - slot to compare to
-  - returns true if match found, false on error or no match
+  - returns stored template position if match found, negative integer on error or no match

 ```sig
 FingerprintAS608.commScanner([0x50])